Skip to contents

 paramDf

 a list or data frame with one row.
-Column names should match the names of dMTLNR parameter names (only mu_v1 and mu_v2 are not used in this context but replaced by the parameter v).
-For different stimulus quality/mean drift rates, names should be v1, v2, v3,....
+Column names should match the following names (see dMTLNR): For different stimulus quality/mean drift rates, names should be v1, v2, v3,.... (corresponding to the mean parameter for the accumulation rate for the stimulus-corresponding accumulator, therefore mu_v1 and mu_v2 are not used in this context but replaced by the parameter v); mu_d1 and mu_d2 correspond to the mean parameters for boundary distance of the two accumulators; s1 and s2 correspond to the variance parameters of the first and second boundary hitting time; rho corresponds to the correlation of boundary hitting times.
+Note that s_v1,s_v2,rho_v,s_d1,s_d2, and rho_d are not used in this context, although the accumulation rate-related parameters can be used to replace the above-mentioned variance parameters.
 Additionally, the confidence thresholds should be given by names with thetaUpper1, thetaUpper2,..., thetaLower1,... or, for symmetric thresholds only by theta1, theta2,.... (see Details for the correspondence to the data)

 maxrt